What you can build in the City of San Diego

 What is the setback requirement for an ADU in San Diego?

-Note any open staircases must follow underlying setbacks, which means staircases must typically be at least five feet from the property line, if not more.
+Note any open staircases or garages must follow underlying setbacks, which means staircases must typically be at least five feet from the property line, if not more.

 What is the minimum distance the ADU must be from existing structures?